Datum Protocol

 Why It Matters

-The tradeoff is complexity.
-Running Datum is more involved than entering a pool URL into an ASIC miner.
-Miners need reliable node infrastructure, correct configuration, and enough operational knowledge to keep their setup healthy.
-For miners who care about decentralization and transaction-selection independence, that added work can be worthwhile.
+It also raises the technical bar.
+Running DATUM is more involved than entering a pool URL into an ASIC dashboard.
+Miners need reliable node infrastructure, correct gateway configuration, and enough discipline to keep stale work and downtime low.